MetaMask/metamask-docs/snaps/how-to/request-permissions.md

 ### Dynamic permissions

-Dynamic permissions are not requested in the manifest file.
+Dynamic permissions aren't requested in the manifest file.
 Instead, your Snap can acquire dynamic permissions during its lifecycle.

 For example, request permission to call the [`eth_accounts`](/wallet/reference/json-rpc-methods/eth_accounts)